 11% of contraceptive prescribing is for the contraceptive injection, which last 8 to 13 weeks depending on the brand.
 The contraceptive patch and the vaginal ring represent 1% and 0.25% respectively.
 Vaginal diaphragms and vaginal caps have very low prescribing rates, in comparison with other methods (less than 0.01% of all prescription items).

 Emergency contraception, also available over-the-counter, makes up over 2% of contraceptive prescription items.
-The RxIndex below looks at the performance of the various emergency contraception brands in primary care prescribing.
+The RxIndex to the right looks at the performance of the various emergency contraception brands in primary care prescribing.

 Contraception specific resources coming soon!